Return Health Mitigation Standards

 - If a student appears visibly sick, parents will be asked to take the student home and follow Stay at Home Requirements (Appendix B).

 - Ensure 6-foot distancing at bus stops and while loading and unloading.

 - All riders must wear a face covering while waiting for the bus and while riding the bus, unless contraindicated.

 - Each rider must use hand sanitizer before entering the bus.

 - CDPH guidance acknowledges that a full 6 feet of physical distancing may not be practicable on buses, therefore face coverings are essential.
 Physical distancing should be maximized to the extent practicable.

 - Ensure good ventilation with open/partially open windows.

-- Buses should be thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19.
+- Buses should be thoroughly disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19.